mitra42/webForth/DESIGN.md

 #### Memory map to Javascript
 The primary memory, is a large area of (at least conceptually) contiguous memory.
-This area is conceptually split into a Rommable portion, and a Ram portion.
+This area is conceptually split into a Rom portion, and a Ram portion.

 There are two choices as to how that is used.
 Whatever the choices, Forth addresses are always in Bytes.